Why Nursing Stands Out as a Top Career Choice for PCB Students in India?

 Policies of the Government: The Ayushman Bharat program, initiated by the Indian government in 2018, seeks to furnish healthcare coverage to a vast number of susceptible families, hence augmenting the need for medical services and proficient practitioners.

-2- Nursing: Providing Critical Healthcare Gap
+2- Nursing Helps Bridge India’s Critical Healthcare Gap

 Nursing is a noble profession that plays a vital role in patient care and recovery.
 However, in India, there is a significant shortage of qualified nurses, especially in rural areas.
 According to the World Health Organization (WHO), the nurse-to-population ratio in India is approximately 1:670, significantly lower than the WHO’s recommended ratio of 1:300.
 This deficit presents an excellent opportunity for PCB students to pursue nursing as a career, contributing to bridging the healthcare gap.